 Treatment will depend on several factors, which include

 - The patient’s MCL International Prognostic Index (MIPI) risk category

 - Additional—as yet unknown—factors (genetic anomalies)

-To read more about mantle cell lymphoma and treatment options, download or order The Leukemia & Lymphoma Society's (LLS's) free fact sheet Mantle Cell Lymphoma Facts.
+To read more about mantle cell lymphoma and treatment options, download or order LLS's free fact sheet Mantle Cell Lymphoma Facts.